jtaylor98/AI-Snake/README.md

-# AI-Snake
-This program is a simulation of a neural network being trained by a genetic algorithm which is illustrated through the classic snake game and implemented via the Pygame library.
-The objective of the simulation is for the snakes to survive as long as they can

 ## Rules
 - The snakes gain health when they consume a piece of food (denoted by the yellow squares)
 - The snakes starves to death if it has not consumed a piece of food within an allotted time